-What is medical gap cover?
+What is a medical gap?

 What is Access Gap Cover?

-Access Gap Cover is a billing system that provides higher benefits than the Federal Government’s set scheduled fee.
-It can reduce or even eliminate any out of pocket costs for medical provider fees when treated in hospital.
+The Australian Health Service Alliance (AHSA) Access Gap Cover scheme is a billing system that provides higher benefits than the Government’s scheduled fee.
+It can reduce or even eliminate any gap for medical fees when treated as an inpatient in hospital.

 Is your doctor registered for Access Gap Cover benefits?

 If your specialist doctor is registered for Access Gap Cover, the gap may be reduced or eliminated for medical services they provide while you are an inpatient in hospital.

 Specialists are free to choose to opt in or out of the Access Gap Cover scheme on a patient by patient and procedure by procedure basis – just because they are registered for the scheme doesn’t mean they always use it.
 If you choose a doctor that does not participate in the Access Gap Cover scheme for your procedure, you will be covered by Medicare and GMHBA for the scheduled fee, but will need to pay any gap.